stoth68000/cello/README.md

 ## Known Limitations
 * Only video is processed, no audio is pushed or received from the blackbox workflow.
 * No support for SD formats.
+* No support for VANC processing.
 * Tested and developed on Linux.

+## Todo
+* Audio support.
+* Support for NDI workflows.
+* Support for hybrid SDI/NDI workflows.
+* Minimal web-server, presenting thumbnails and latency calculations for remote use.